AshitomW/Drifty/README.md

 # Drifty — System Drift Collector & Comparator

-Drifty is a simple Go tool that takes snapshots of your system's configuration and tells you what has changed.
-It checks files, installed packages, running services, environment variables, and system information, then compares them to find differences.
+Drifty is a Go tool that takes snapshots of your system configuration—including files, installed packages, running services, environment variables, and system information—and shows what’s changed over time.
+It’s simple, lightweight, and handy for keeping track of system drift… though it’s probably not perfect yet.

 ## Table of Contents